- , Fall

 Regardless of what season you chose to visit the Black Spoon Bistro, you’re in for a treat!
 Experience their Maritime fresh seafood, a variety of grilled paninies and home-made soups, scrumptious pastas or any of their other mouthwatering dishes.
 Their chefs are renowned for their creative combinations of spices and sauces.
 Open year-round – their warm and charming atmosphere will instantly relax you while their daily menu specials spoil you with unique flavours and pairings.

-Check out La Goélette à Pépé Café in Isle Madame – where quality coffees, expresso and loose teas are just the beginning.
-Choose your favorite sweets and jams from their farmers’ market and satisfy your sweet tooth with their Acadian pulled toffee, tamarin.
+Check out La Goélette à Pépé Café in Isle Madame – where quality coffees, espresso and loose teas are just the beginning.
+Choose your favourite sweets and jams from their farmers’ market and satisfy your sweet tooth with their Acadian pulled toffee, tamarin.
 While you’re there be sure to also check out their local crafts, pottery, soaps, stained glass, books and music.
 Besides great coffee, you can also enjoy a fall day on their sunny deck with views of the harbour and Chedabucto Bay.
 If that doesn’t fit your fancy – stay warm in their cozy indoor seating and take in the views through their large windows with lots of natural light.

 Cradled in the picturesque hills of the Mabou Highlands, Glenora’s unsurpassed view is perfect for gourmet cuisine.
 Savour the freshest of Nova Scotia and international cuisine in their Pub and Dining Room, which has recently been featured in ’Where to Eat in Canada’ (YES its that good!).
 While you’re there be sure to also enjoy a guided tour of the distillery and private tastings of their world-renowned Glen Breton Rare.